Novovolynsk

 Novovolynsk (Нововолинськ, /uk/) is a city in Volyn Oblast, Ukraine.
 Novovolynsk, together with the rural settlement of Blahodatne and six villages, is incorporated into Novovolynsk urban hromada.
 Population:

 Located within the Lviv-Volyn coal basin until recently, Novovolynsk was a major coal mining center of the region.
 The city has a few factories: a ferroconcrete plant, brickworks, a plant for mining equipment maintenance, a meatpacking and bread factory, and a woodworking plant.

 History

 Novovolynsk was built in 1950 as a mining town in the USSR.
 It obtained city status in 1957.
 The word "Novovolynsk" is a morphological blend, meaning "a new town in the Volyn Oblast".

 There is a monument to a Ukrainian poet and artist Taras Shevchenko in Novovolynsk.

 Geography

 Novovolynsk is situated in the southwest of Volyn Oblast in the far north-west of Ukraine.
 The city area is about 17 square kilometers.
 The state border to Poland runs 15 km to the West from the city; 92 km to the North from Novovolynsk there is the state border to Belarus.

 The city is well-situated.
 The distance to the national highway H22 Ustyluh – Lutsk – Rivne is only 18 km.
 The distance to the international highway E373 (coincides with national M07) Warsaw – Lublin – Kovel – Sarny – Korosten – Kyiv is only 76 km.

+Demographics

+As of the 2001 Ukrainian census, Novovolynsk had a population of 58,558 inhabitants.
+The ethnic and linguitic composition of the population at the time of the census was as follows: